 The most common cause of heart disease is immune problems

-The purpose of this text is not to supplement the textbook of cardiology, I only offer a not quite obvious insight that quantitative majority of the civilization diseases of the heart Immune reasons .
+The purpose of this text is not to supplement the textbook of cardiology, but I only offer a not quite obvious insight that quantitatively most civilization diseases of the heart have immune reasons .
 The most common cause of ischemic heart disease - coronary atherosclerosis - is immune related.
 White blood cells (macrophages) are directly involved in the growth of atheromas in the blood vessels.
-(More precisely, their ability to perform routine vascular cleansing is reduced.)
-Other heart diseases also have immune roots: Rheumatoid arthritis, as we know, the joints only lick, but the heart of gurgling.
+(More precisely, their ability to routinely purify blood vessels is reduced.)
+Other heart diseases also have immune roots: Rheumatoid arthritis, as we know, the joints only lick, but the heart is gurgling.
 Lupus erythematosus , as we know, accelerates atherosclerosis ( Stojan2013asl ).
 Both of these diseases are autoimmune .
-Also obesity (and especially abdominal fat) is irritating to the immune system.
+Also obesity (and mainly belly fat) irritates the immune system.
 Obesity increases susceptibility to inflammation ( Delgado2008oas ), atherosclerosis and its above-mentioned consequences.
-In other words, if you want to have a healthy heart, do not grow up and protect your immune system!
+In other words, if you want to have a healthy heart, do not go out and protect your immune system!

-Coronary atherosclerosis has been progressing for a long time, without any manifestation.
-It is very late to manifest as ischemic heart disease with a heart attack ( angina pectoris ) with relatively little effort.
-Approximately 50% of patients have coronary atherosclerosis at all - its first symptom is myocardial infarction .
+Coronary atherosclerosis has been progressing for a long time without any manifestation.
+It is very late to manifest as ischemic heart disease with angina pectoris with relatively little effort.
+Approximately 50% of patients experience coronary atherosclerosis in any way - their first symptom is myocardial infarction .
 These and other heart diseases (arrhythmia, atrial fibrillation, cardiac hypertrophy due to high blood pressure , etc.) can be demonstrated by their association with metabolic syndrome, obesity and other civilization diseases.